FreeCAD/FreeCAD-documentation/wiki/Frequently_asked_questions.md

 ### What are the prerequisites for running FreeCAD?

 In contrast to most 3D CAD software, FreeCAD can run smoothly on the most modest computers - it\'s been known to run on Pentium IV and Intel Core2 Solo CPUs.
 If your computer is running a current operating system, chances are FreeCAD will run.
-The only prerequisite is that your graphics card or chipset must support _ section of this FAQ.
+The only prerequisite is that your graphics card or chipset must support [OpenGL](https://en.wikipedia.org/wiki/OpenGL), preferably no older than v2.0.
+In case of problems, refer to the [Troubleshooting](Frequently_asked_questions#Troubleshooting.md) section of this FAQ.

 #### Multithreading

-FreeCAD\'s underlying geometric modeling kernel, the _ page for more details.
+FreeCAD\'s underlying geometric modeling kernel, the [OpenCASCADE Technology](http://en.wikipedia.org/wiki/Open_Cascade_Technology) (OCCT) third-party library, [has only partial multi-threading support at this time](https://forum.freecadweb.org/viewtopic.php?f=4&t=17501&p=173095&hilit=Multithread#p173095).
+See the [multithreading](multithreading.md) page for more details.

 #### For Mac users